greenelab/deep-review/all-sections.md

 restricted Boltzmann machines (RBM) can be combined into deep belief networks (DBNs) to predict novel drug - target interactions and formulate drug repositioning hypotheses [@1AU7wzPqa; @oTF8O79C].
-Finally, deep learning is also being succesfully used to prioritize chemicals in the early stages of drug discovery for new targets [@xPkT1z7D].
+Finally, deep learning is also being successfully used to prioritize chemicals in the early stages of drug discovery for new targets [@xPkT1z7D].